 While studying theater school in Utrecht, I was already busy with various projects that I called ZID Theater.
 After I finished school, the decision was made to start an official Stichting, move to Amsterdam, and start a company.
 It was back in 1991 and 1992.
 Our first performance was called Dreams.
 In this performance, I met Sebo Bakker, my partner, and later husband.
 We’ve been working together ever since.
 What we wanted to achieve was to do something different from the usual, traditional theater as a young generation of artists.
 We wanted to approach the public and people in different ways and work differently with actors as co-creators.
 We desired to make a theater with a universal meaning that can travel the world.

 - 2. This is the 7th edition of the ExploreZ festival.
-Five different theater companies from five different countries with a theme of “Roots and Future” are participating.
+Five different theater companies from five different countries with a theme of ‘Roots and Future’ are participating.
 Can you tell us more about that?

-- 3. The ZID Theater presents its two productions, No Fear and Re-Dreams.
+- 3. The ZID Theater presents its two productions, NO FEAR and Re-Dreams.
 What can the audience expect?

-No Fear is a production we made in the context of the European FATE project.
+NO FEAR is a production we made in the context of the European FATE project.
 With this project, we try to expand the possibilities of participation of artists of refugee or migrant origin in the cultural world of a country.
 We are working on it in the Netherlands and Atalaya in Spain.
-In my opinion, No Fear is very interesting.
+In my opinion, NO FEAR is very interesting.
 We have eleven young and ambitious artists, who come from six different countries.
-Most of them already had a career or a theater school or a music academy, and because of different circumstances, they came here.
+Most of them already had a career, a theater school or a music academy, and because of different circumstances, they came here.
 They would like to continue working as artists, but it is very difficult because they come from another part of the world, have different education, and have no network.
 Our Re-Dreams performance has been dedicated to ZID’s 30 years, but we’ve turned it upside down by inviting a lot of different artists.
 Some of them are collaborating with us on other productions, others are new.
 We allowed them to watch videos and read the script so we can create a new experience together.
 And the topic is: What is most important in creating theater?
 Why?
 What items do you choose?
 What is your artistic motivation?
 This way, I think, it will be a very unknown kind of theater.
 Because it is also a kind of specific theater.
 When you enter a building you go in different directions and get different experiences, but it’s all related to the topic; are we dreaming of our future or participating in building our future?
 And those are two different things.

 - 4. How difficult it is to involve migrants in The FATE project?
 Are you facing perhaps some bureaucratic hurdles here in the Netherlands?
 I know this is the case with some other countries involved in this project.

-ZID Theater also invented this project because artists told us how impossible is for them to enter the world of art and culture.
+ZID Theater also invented this project because artists told us how difficult it is for them to enter the world of art and culture.
 There are, of course, practical obstacles.
 Since they come here with a lot of negative experiences, they were forced to leave their countries, it was not their choice.
-So they don’t know the country, language, anything.
+So they don’t know the country, language, or anything.
 It takes more time to get an official decision on whether or not they can stay.
 These people are in specific circumstances and are not so busy connecting in the art world.
 They are busy surviving, mentally busy surviving.
 Despite many obstacles in this process, we have seen a huge transformation in the last two years.
 The COVID-pandemic came during this time, it was hard, but they were all very eager and powerful to keep going.
 They had a dream.
 They continued with us through all the difficulties and now that they see this performance they are amazed.
 It’s such a beautiful young fresh energy because now they feel empowered.
-We hear it from them, young director Daan Bosch and Sebo Bakker who were coaching them.
-And both things are very important, you can’t just say, ok let’s play, you need a process that will encourage and empower people and make them aware of what it means in these circumstances in the Netherlands.
+We hear it from them, young director Daan Bosch and Sebo Bakker, who were coaching them.
+And both things are very important, you can’t just say, “OK let’s play”, you need a process that will encourage and empower people and make them aware of what it means in these circumstances in the Netherlands.
 But what I want to say is, I think we did a great job.
 The performances were fantastic, but we can’t do it alone.
 We are just one organization that needs partners all over the Netherlands and Europe and that is why we work at the European level, now basically in the Netherlands because they live here, they want to settle here.
 They are musicians, dancers, and actors who need the opportunity to participate in different projects.
 Now they are ready to enter the cultural scene.